 Applying for internships can be a competitive process.
 Therefore, submitting an excellent resume and cover letter will increase the chances of securing an internship of interest.

-If you need help drafting a resume or cover letter, students can have their materials reviewed by SGPP or the Student Engagement and Career Development Office (SECD).
+If you need help drafting a resume or cover letter, students can have their materials reviewed by the School of Government and Public Policy.

-Contact SGPP Assistant Director of Career Development Jeff Winkelman (jeffwinkelman@arizona.edu) to have application materials edited.
+Contact Social and Behavioral Sciences Associate Director of Career Development Jeff Winkelman (jeffwinkelman@arizona.edu) to have application materials edited.